Slideshow image

 Here are some reasons Why to adopt the 8th Principle:

-• The 7 UU Principles and 7 Values of Article 2 do not commit us to specifically address racism and oppression of marginalized communities within ourselves, our community, and our society;
+• Our UU seven Principles and six Values of Article II do not commit us to specifically address racism and oppression of marginalized communities within ourselves, our community, and our society;

 • We have no specific call to action against racism and other oppressions; and

-• Adopting the 8th Principle will remind us of our commitment, and it will serve as a call to action in our striving for Beloved Community as individuals and as a congregation.
+• Our adoption of the 8th Principle will remind us of our commitment and serve as a call to action in our striving for Beloved Community.

 FAQ section: